saju/dreaming/README.md

-A recursive Mandelbrot fractal generator for Macbooks in C using SDL for graphics.
+A recursive Mandelbrot fractal generator for Apple Macbooks.

 Currently:
 * Basic "zoom in" available by selecting a area using the touchpad.
 Zoom out via CMD-z (osx undo)